 The core business output at Crisp has not been adversely affected by COVID-19.
 Our sales & marketing, customer support, production planning and transport teams are all working effectively from home.
 The transition to remote working has been facilitated by our superb IT team and is going well.
 We are still here for you, just as we were before.

 Please see COVID-19 Business Impact Assessment Statement for further details on how Crisp are continuing to operate during these difficult times.

-We have sufficient raw material on all our sites to withstand a significant period of non-supply of further raw material and we do not anticipate any interruption with our production processes.
+We have sufficient raw material on all our sites to withstand a significant period of non-supply of further raw material.
+We do not anticipate any interruption with our production processes.
 In the event of significant staff absence, the necessary contingencies are in place to ensure that the maltings can operate with minimal disruption.

 own fleet of vehicles.

-For our UK customers we are offering the opportunity to return any unused, whole pallets of whole or crushed malt which you do not plan to use in the coming weeks, and refund you the cost of the malt (excluding the delivery).
+For our UK customers, we are offering the opportunity to return any unused, whole pallets of whole or crushed malt which you do not plan to use in the coming weeks and refund you the cost of the malt (excluding the delivery).
 We hope this will help with cash flow and storage situations at the brewery.
 If this is of interest, please contact your sales manager who can arrange this with you.
-Please see here a document which explains the process further and answer any questions you may have.
+Please see our Bagged Malt Returns document here, which explains the process further and answers any questions you may have.

 We want to do everything we possibly can to support our customers.
 If you’re having trouble making payments, please reach out to us immediately.
 Based on your current situation, we may be able to help with payment terms.
 We’re willing to do whatever we possibly can to help support you during these times.

 We want to urge you to everything you can to stay safe.
-We’re all in this together and it will pass.
-We’re thinking of everyone in our community who may be affected by this pandemic, we thank those on the front lines who are risking their health and safety to help others, and our heart goes out to everyone in the brewing and distilling industry and associated businesses in crisis.
+We’re all in this together, and it will pass.
+We’re thinking of everyone in our community who may be affected by this pandemic.
+We thank those on the front lines who are risking their health and safety to help others.
+Our heart goes out to everyone in the brewing and distilling industry and associated businesses in crisis.